Amsterdam Coronavirus Information

 What to do while currently in Amsterdam?

 The coronavirus situation doesn’t need to prevent you from trying delicious food and keeping your body fuelled and healthy.
 You can visit Thuisbezorgd or other delivery websites, pick anything you have cravings for, and have it delivered to your location.

 You can use this time to reconnect with your loved ones through different video options online.
 Keeping everyone up-to-date about yourself, making sure everyone is healthy and well, and “making someone’s day” by giving them a good laugh is a great way to maintain strong relations even when you cannot physically spend time together.

 Virtual coffees and dinner dates with a friend, family member, a loved one, or a “double-date” even with another couple is the thing to do during these corona times.
 Why not enjoy someone’s company while everyone stays in the comfort of their home?
 Times like these sometimes ask us to adapt to another lifestyle, but why not make the best of it?

 If you’re at home, you probably have a shelf full of books that you’ve always wanted to read but never got to.
 Or perhaps you have some texts that you’ve saved on your phone under “read later.”
 This is the perfect time to take your mind off the current stressful situation and dive into a literary world, at least for an hour or two a day.

 Also, writing or keeping a journal and getting those thoughts and feelings out on paper can be a true stress reliever during times like these.

 Although social distancing during these times is very important, going outdoors for some fresh air and a quick walk are just as important for our health.
-We suggest talking a walk around your living premises when the time permits, making use of your backyard if you have one or simply going on your balcony more frequently during the day.
+We suggest taking a walk, making use of your backyard if you have one, or simply going on your balcony more frequently during the day.
 Also, are you wondering how to visit Amsterdam without leaving your home?
 Read more here

 The entire LuggageHero team wishes you good health and positive vibes.